GK-FY/STARTUM-AIRTiME-V2/README (1).md

 ### 4. Scan QR Code

 1. Open `http://localhost:5000` in your browser
-2. Scan the QR code with WhatsApp (Settings → Linked Devices → Link a Device)
+2. Scan the QR code with WhatsApp (Settings â†’ Linked Devices â†’ Link a Device)
 3. Wait for "WhatsApp Connected!" message

 ### 5. Configure Settings